 Make shopping and shipping easy

-You can also create a more shopper-centric marketing strategy by making it easy for them to buy from your business.
+You can also create a more customer-centric marketing strategy by making it easy for them to buy from your business.
 Chewy achieved this goal by letting potential customers choose to auto-ship items.
 Instead of remembering to regularly order products online, Chewy eliminates this work by automatically shipping products to customers.

 Understanding their target audience